 Sts.
 Thomas & Elizabeth RC Church

-We are delighted to confirm our Church is open for Mass every Sunday at 9.00am including Mass on Easter Sunday, March 31st 2024.
+We are delighted to confirm our Church is open for Mass every Sunday at 9.00am.
+Everyone is welcome to join us..

 History